Aída Mencía Ripley

-Education and Career
+Education and career

 Mencía-Ripley graduated summa cum laude from St. John's University with a B.A. in psychology and a minor in philosophy.
 She earned an M.A. from the Graduate Faculty of Political and Social Science of the New School for Social Research.
 She went on to obtain an M.A. and a Ph.D. from St. John's University in clinical psychology.
 While at St. John's she worked at the Social Stress and Health Research Unit under Dr. Elizabeth Brondolo.

-She is a member of the American Psychological Association, the Interamerican Psychological Society, the Dominican College of Psychologists, the Organization for Women in Science for the Developing World (OWSD) and the Young Scientist Chapter of the Dominican Academy of Sciences.
-She is also a member of the Comité Dominicano Barón Pierre de Coubertin.
+She is a member of the American Psychological Association, the Interamerican Psychological Society, the Dominican College of Psychologists, and the Organization for Women in Science for the Developing World (OWSD).

-Her main areas of research are gender, clinical and health psychology, and psychology of language.
+Her main areas of research are women's studies, clinical and health psychology, and psychology of language.

 She is an advocate for inclusive education in the Dominican Republic and was UNESCO Chair on Social and Academic Inclusion for People with Disabilities and Special Education Needs at UNIBE from 2013 to 2017.
+Since 2022 she has been UNESCO Chain on gender studies, focusing her research on Dominican women's leadership and wellbeing.

 Her efforts as an academic administrator have focused on supporting research initiatives that address stigma and access to care for people living with HIV/AIDS and other historically marginalized groups in the Dominican Republic impacted by inequalities in both the healthcare and education system.
-She has also devoted considerable efforts to promote ethical and culturally respectful research conducted in developing countries paying special attention to issues of gender, sexual orientation, and ethnicity through intersectional and decolonial approaches.
-As Dean of Research at UNIBE, she steered the initiatives that led to the creation of UNIBE´s research infrastructure and programs, including UNIBE's Institute for Tropical Medicine and Global Health, the Center for Research in Biomaterials and Dentistry, the Green Roof Laboratory, and the Neurocognition and Psychophysiology Laboratory.
+She has also devoted considerable efforts to promote ethical and culturally respectful research conducted in developing countries paying special attention to issues of gender and ethnicity through intersectional and decolonial approaches.
+As Dean and later Vice-Chancellor of Research at UNIBE, she steered the initiatives that led to the creation of UNIBE´s research infrastructure and programs, including UNIBE's Institute for Tropical Medicine and Global Health, the Center for Research in Biomaterials and Dentistry, the Green Roof Laboratory, the Institute of Design for the Tropics, and the Neurocognition and Psychophysiology Laboratory.

 In 2021, she was appointed Vice-Chancellor and led UNIBE's efforts in creating its first Research and Innovation Hub.
 Her work as Vice-Chancellor has focused on expanding research programs at UNIBE at both graduate and undergraduate levels, capacity building with focus on gender equity, and strengthening UNIBE's local and international research network.

 Awards

 For her published research she won the 2017 José Salazar Award for best research paper in Revista Interamericana de Psicología.

 In 2021, Forbes Central America chose her among the 100 most powerful women in Central America and the Dominican Republic.

-In 2022 the Ministry of Foreign Affairs of the Dominican Republic recognized her efforts in promoting science for women in the Dominican Republic.
+In 2022, the Ministry of Foreign Affairs of the Dominican Republic recognized her efforts in promoting science for women in the Dominican Republic.